-As ecommerce has skyrocketed, 90% of Fortune 500 retailers have turned to third-party logistics (3PL) providers to scale operations by outsourcing their warehousing, picking, packing and last mile delivery needs.
-This has huge implications on customer experiences and satisfaction.
+As ecommerce has skyrocketed, 90% of Fortune 500 retailers have turned to third-party logistics (3PL) partners to scale operations by outsourcing their warehousing, picking, packing and last mile delivery needs.
+This has huge implications on shopper experiences and satisfaction.

 Customers don’t only judge retailers by the products and prices they offer.
 From the moment they place an order to when that order arrives at their door, customers expect top-notch service.
 So is it any wonder why consumers said previous good experiences, and the speed of delivery, are among what drives their purchasing decisions?
 In fact, more than 80% of consumers said they would walk away from a brand they love after three or fewer bad experiences.
 And that includes the shipping experience.

-This begs the question: how can you tell if your 3PL provider is hindering your customer experience?
+This begs the question: how can you tell if your 3PL partner is hindering your shoppers’ experience?
 Retailers need to be on the lookout for these red flags: